ifeoluwak/api-type-gen/README.md

 You should make your api methods pure, simply return the api call.

-You can use property assignments or methods or both
+You can use property assignments or methods or both.

 > Please note that when you're done developing, remove `typedApiWrapper` from this file completely.